mmomtchev/mmomtchev/README.md

 * [libnode](https://github.com/mmomtchev/libnode) - Node.js-as-a-shared-library allowing easy calling of JS code from compiled C and C++ applications through the Node-API (C) and `node-addon-api` (C++) interfaces with Ubuntu/Debian packages, created as part of GSoC 2022
 * [ExprTk.js](https://github.com/mmomtchev/exprtk.js) - asynchronous Node.js bindings for [ExprTk](http://www.partow.net/programming/exprtk/index.html) - a mathematical expression engine - allowing for an effortless multithreading of computationally heavy tasks by supporting asynchronous execution of thunks precompiled from strings - it will eventually be supported by both `gdal-async` and `scijs`
 * [jeetah](https://github.com/mmomtchev/jeetah) - an optimizing compiler for mathematical expressions in JavaScript
+* [documentation-polyglot](https://github.com/mmomtchev/documentation-polyglot) - a plugin that adds *C++* support to `documentation.js` via the new plugin framework that I am currently making
+* [documentation-hipster](https://github.com/mmomtchev/documentation-hipster) - is a beautiful `documentation.js` Bootstrap-based theme with support for TypeScript and React components - one of its goals is to provide an almost drop-in replacement for the seemingly dying [react-styleguidist](https://react-styleguidist.js.org/) project
 * [react-native-settings](https://github.com/mmomtchev/react-native-settings) - an all-in-one component for creating cross-platform settings (preferences) screens with React Native
 * [react-edit-list](https://github.com/mmomtchev/react-edit-list) - an universal editable ListView React component that can interact with an external API
 * [@mmomtchev/expo-android-localized-app-name](https://github.com/mmomtchev/expo-android-localized-app-name) - an [expo](https://expo.dev) plugin for having a localized app name in managed React Native workflows